OlivierLaflamme/OlivierLaflamme/README.md

 <a href="olivierlaflamme.github.io/"><img src="https://img.shields.io/badge/github.io-%230A0A0A.svg?&style=for-the-badge&logo=dev-dot-to&logoColor=white" height=25></a>
 <a href="https://buymeacoff.ee/Boschko"><img src="https://img.shields.io/badge/Support Me-%230A0A0A.svg?&style=for-the-badge&logo=dev-dot-to&logoColor=white" height=25></a></p>

-I know nothing about reverse engineering and binary exploit, but I know how to get CTF flags.
+I'm a passionate Cyber Security Analyst @GoSecure.
+I also love CTS's on that note - I know nothing about reverse engineering and binary exploit, but I know how to get flags.
 I specialize in mind-reading and guessing flags.
-Primarily I solve challenges ranging from pwn to crypto, from crypto to bruteforce, from butefore to guessing, from guessing to ESP…
+I primarily solve challenges ranging from pwn to crypto, from crypto to bruteforce, from butefore to guessing, from guessing to ESP…

-- 🔭 I’m currently working on a SLAE64 and CRTE
+- 🔭 I’m currently working on SLAE64 and CRTE
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Perform my first Red-Team engagment